-A Minor in Technology is designed to complement a non-engineering degree by adding some exposure to the elements to technology that are shaping the 21st Century.
+A Minor in Technology is designed to complement a non-engineering degree by adding some exposure to the elements of technology that are shaping the 21st Century.

 The Technology Minor provides an introduction to various aspects of engineering and technology which will strengthen a student's employment qualifications.
 The University offers a number of engineering and technology-related courses which are basic enough in their content that non-engineering students can enjoy enrollment without intimidation.
 Phrases like "The Age of Technology" and "Information era" reflect the demand for professionals with more knowledge about engineering and technology.
 The student who takes advantage of this structured approach to additional studies will likely enjoy much greater job and salary recognition upon college graduation.

 For more information, contact Dr Gary Martin 209.946.3064 or visit him on campus in the Chambers Technology Center (CTC) 104 with any questions.